Information package: Sickness absence

 Long sickness absence is often a precursor to retirement on a disability pension

-A good third of all sickness allowance payments lasts more than 30 days (the allowance is paid for working days from Monday to Saturday).
+A good third of all sickness allowance periods last for more than 30 days (the allowance is paid for working days from Monday to Saturday).
 Long periods of sickness absence are often a precursor to retirement on a disability pension.
 Yet even relatively short sickness allowance payments can be predictive of subsequent disability pension retirement several years into the future.

 Retirement on a disability pension is usually preceded by a sickness allowance payment of about 12 months.
 Those receiving sickness allowance for a maximum period of time tend to use health services frequently before they retire.
 A frequent use of health services is also seen before the start of a long sickness absence.
 On the other hand , those receiving sickness allowance for a long time have relatively low participation rates in rehabilitation organised by Kela or authorised pension providers.